 At Verichek, our mPulse is a handheld LIBS that can analyze any metal types within 1 second.
-The mPulse releases laser causing a high temperature plasma on the surface of the sample and the light generated indicates the composition of the sample.
-This is a point-and-shoot process that provide fast and accurate results!
+The mPulse releases laser causing a high-temperature plasma on the surface of the sample and the light generated indicates the composition of the sample.
+This is a point-and-shoot process that provides fast and accurate results!

 With modern testing techniques like Positive Metal Identification, you can minimize your working time and maximize your profit whereas traditional metal testing methods can only provide general information on your samples.
 From handheld spectrometers to bench-top lab OES and mobile OES, you can shop our inventory for metal analyzers.
 For those with a budget, our used metal analyzers are affordable and have been tested for quality.

 If you’re not sure which metal analyzer is the best fit for your job, speak to one of our spectrometer experts today for a professional recommendation.
 We also provide metal testing services and product support for businesses throughout North America.
 Contact us today if you are in need for spectrometer repair or professional PMI service.